LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 ### Overriding Base Class Behavior

 Sometimes when extending a class, we'll want to modify behavior provided by the base class.
-We can do this via **method overriding**, if the base class allows.
+This can be done by replacing the implementation of an inherited method by a completely new method implementation.
+For a given method, we can do this via **method overriding**, if the base class allows.

 For a method in a base class to be overridden in a subclass, it must be marked as `virtual`.
 In our example, the `Noise` method of `Cat` is marked `virtual`, which means we may override it in `HouseCat`.
 When we override it, we must use the `override` keyword.